An Overview of Rbate

 Rbate offers …

-- An easy way to compile and manage your online & offline product research,
+- An easy way to compile and manage your product research,

 - A better way to search for professional product advice,

-- Automated advisors that use a survey-like interview, so you get personalized recommendations instead of reams of text, and
+- Automated advisors that use a survey-like interview to create easy-to-read personalized recommendations, and

 - A place to claim manufacturer cash rebates.

 Finding purchasing help, and saving what you've used and learned

 Say there's a problem you need to solve, or there's something you desire.
 Would buying a good or a service help?
 If so, what sort of product, what brand and model, bought from whom, would make me most happy?

 So you go to rbate.com, where you can search for offline and online sources of professional purchasing help — articles, videos, forums, apps, automated advisors, full-service stores, and consultants — which are ranked according to how helpful each has already been to product buyers and other users.